TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.11.md

 ---

-Thy word have I laid up in my heart, That I might not sin against thee.
+I have hidden your word in my heart, that I might not sin against you.